KQM-git/TCL/docs/characters/electro/yae-miko.md

 * It has a small AoE.
 * The dash does not have i-frames.
 * The Sesshou Sakura will always be placed in front of Yae Miko as she dashes back, unless a directional key is held down, in which case she will dash towards said direction.
+* There are multiple findings regarding Sesshou Sakura mechanics, mainly on targeting categories and patterns.
+Click [here](../../evidence/characters/electro/yae-miko.md#yae-miko-totem-mechanics) for more information.

 </TabItem>